yonseicasl/NeuroSpector/README.md

 	$ make

 ## Run
+### Optimizer
-NeuroSpector supports Optimizer which finds the optimal scheduling solution among all possible scheduling options for a given accelerator and DNN model configurations.
+NeuroSpector supports `optimizer` which finds the optimal scheduling solution among all possible scheduling options for a given accelerator and DNN model configurations.

 A run command to execute NeuroSpector optimizer follows the format shown below.